 We start by proving Proposition 1.1.
 Initially, we compute some BFS tree T, which is used as a broadcasting tree for communication between the nodes.
 Note that the diameter of T is at most 2D.
-This is done by electing a "leader" over a general spanning tree.
-The leader then commences a BFS tree T rooted to it, afterward every node knows its neighbors in T. To perform communication along T, every node broadcasts its pre-known encoded information over T; upon receiving a new information - message M by a node v, v will save locally M and will act as relay in order to continue broadcasting M over T.
+This is done by electing a "leader" over a G. The leader then commences a BFS tree T rooted to it, afterward every node knows its neighbors in T and the direction to the leader.
+To perform communication along T, every node broadcasts its pre-known encoded information over the rooted tree T; upon receiving a new information - message M by a node v, v will save locally M and will act as relay in order to continue broadcasting M over T these kind of technics are also known as (pipelined) upcast and downcast.